Colin Baker: Further appearances in Doctor Who media

 In recent years, Baker has appeared on a number of DVD releases of his episodes, featuring in either "making-of" documentaries or commentaries.
 The documentary Trials and Tribulations, included in the 2008 DVD release of The Trial of a Time Lord examines his turbulent three years on the show.

-In November 2013, Baker co-starred in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.
+Baker co-starred in the comedy short film The Five(ish) Doctors Reboot (2013), where he played a fictionalised version of himself who assists Davison and McCoy in sneaking into the production of the 50th anniversary special The Day of the Doctor.
+In the 2022 special "The Power of the Doctor", Baker returned for a cameo appearance alongside Davison, McCoy and Paul McGann as a manifestation of the Thirteenth Doctor’s subconscious.
+Baker reprised his role as the Doctor in Tales of the TARDIS to mark Doctor Who's 60th anniversary.
+Since 2023, Baker hosts the Big Finish-produced podcast Into the TARDIS, presenting the various audio stories broadcast in the series.

 After Doctor Who

 Since leaving Doctor Who Baker has spent much of his time on the stage with appearances throughout the country in plays as diverse as Peter Nichols' Privates on Parade, Ira Levin's Deathtrap, Ray Cooney's Run for Your Wife and Ariel Dorfman's Death and the Maiden.
 For many years he has been a pantomime stalwart.
 In 2000 he appeared in Snow White and the Seven Dwarfs alongside actress Louise Jameson who had previously played the Fourth Doctor's companion Leela.
 In 2003 he starred in the Carl Rosa Opera Company's production of operetta H.M.S.
 Pinafore, directed by Timothy West.
 In 2008, he toured with ex-wife Liza Goddard in She Stoops To Conquer.
 Other theatre appearances have seen Baker tackle the role of Inspector Morse in House of Ghosts and a UK tour of The Woman in White.

 In 1991, Baker played a Doctor-like character in the BBV video series The Stranger.
 This character appeared in six video adventures as well four audio stories.
-Another standalone BBV drama entitled The Airzone Solution appeared in 1993 and featured former Doctor Who actors Jon Pertwee, Peter Davison and Sylvester McCoy.Television work during the 1990s included guest appearances in the BBC's medical drama Casualty, The Knock, Dangerfield, the first episode of Jonathan Creek, Channel 4's adaptation of A Dance to the Music of Time and as himself as the resident celebrity in 'Dictionary Corner' on the daytime quiz show Countdown, also on Channel 4.
+Another standalone BBV drama entitled The Airzone Solution appeared in 1993 and featured former Doctor Who actors Jon Pertwee, Peter Davison and Sylvester McCoy.

+Television work through the 1990s included guest appearances in the BBC's medical drama Casualty, The Knock, Dangerfield, the first episode of Jonathan Creek, Channel 4's adaptation of A Dance to the Music of Time and as himself as the resident celebrity in 'Dictionary Corner' on the daytime quiz show Countdown, also on Channel 4.